Channel One Cup (ice hockey)

-The Channel One Cup (Кубок Первого канала, formerly Izvestia Trophy) is an annual ice hockey event held in Russia under the auspices of Channel One.
+The Channel One Cup (Кубок Первого канала, formerly Izvestia Trophy, Baltika Cup and Rosno Cup) is an annual ice hockey event held in Russia under the auspices of Channel One.
 It is an open tournament typically composed of various national teams.

 History

-The tournament started in 1967 in Moscow in the Soviet Union.
-The first edition of the tournament was held in 1967, in honour of the 50th anniversary of the October Revolution.
-It was the only time when the tournament was held in different cities at one time, namely in Moscow, Leningrad, and Voskresensk.
-Six teams participated in that tournament; two Soviet teams, two Czechoslovak teams, a Canadian team, and a Polish team.
-Sweden and West Germany declined the invitation.
+The tournament started in 1967 on November 30 in the Soviet Union.
+The first edition of the tournament was held in honour of the 50th anniversary of the Soviet state.
+Six teams participated in that tournament; two Soviet teams, two Czechoslovak teams, a Canadian team and a Polish team.
+Swedish and Western German teams declined the invitation.

-The tournament is played in December every year, with the exception of 1974 and 1975 when its matches were spread out during the season.
-In 1992, the tournament was played in Saint Petersburg, and as of 2000 some of its matches have been played in other European countries of the participating teams.
+It has typically been held every year in December in Moscow.
+No matches were held in the capital in 2013 and 2014, when most of the games were held in Sochi; in 2023 and 2024, when the tournament was held in Saint Petersburg; in 2025, when the tournament was held in Novosibirsk; and in 1991, when the tournament was not held at all due to the collapse of the Soviet Union.

+In 1967, some games were held in Leningrad and Voskresensk.
+In 1992, Moscow and Saint Petersburg split the tournament's hosting.
+Saint Petersburg also hosted one game each in 2018 and 2019.

+The 2002, 2005–2019, and 2021 tournaments each featured one game held outside of Russia.
+They were hosted in various cities in the Czech Republic, Finland, and Sweden.
+The tournament during the 1974/1975 season had a different format, with games spread out during the season since September to March (except October and January) and equally divided between the USSR, Sweden, Finland, and Czechoslovakia.

 During the 1970s and 1980s, the cup was often commonly referred to as "The Little World Championships".
-From 1996 to 2022 it was part of the Euro Hockey Tour.
+From 1996 to 2021 it was part of the Euro Hockey Tour.

 In 2022, due to the Russian invasion of Ukraine, the tournament was removed from the Euro Hockey Tour.
-To replace the countries that had pulled out, Kazakhstan and Belarus made their tournament debuts, alongside a second Russian team of players under 25.
+To replace the countries that had pulled out, Kazakhstan made its tournament debuts, and Belarus played in the tournament alongside a Russian team.